jak-inventions/Basic.css/Readme.md

-# Simple CSS
+# Basic.css
 ## Less is more
-Simple CSS is a minimlist css framework built on the idea that less is more
+Basic CSS is a minimlist CSS framework built on the idea that less is more
 ## Setup